HGMEM: Hypergraph-based Working Memory to Improve Multi-step RAG for Long-Context Complex Relational Modeling: Related Work

 \subsection{Working Memory Mechanisms for Multi-step RAG}

-Starting from ReAct \citep{DBLP:conf/iclr/YaoZYDSN023}, many multi-step RAG systems have incorporated reflections to integrate available information for subsequent decisions.
-These reflections can be regarded as a simple form of memory.
-With the development of structured indexing for RAG, working memory also borrows this idea.
-Prevailing studies~\citep{DBLP:conf/nips/LiHIKG23,DBLP:journals/corr/abs-2505-20245,DBLP:journals/corr/abs-2505-02024,DBLP:journals/corr/abs-2504-19413,DBLP:journals/corr/abs-2502-12110} save agent behavior, such as task decomposing, execution tracking, and result verification, to manage task context more effectively, representing a step toward explicit working memory for complex multi-agent coordination.
-This idea also matured in chain-of-thought (CoT) and multi-round RAG, where working memory is represented as iteratively updated records of reasoning steps or retrieved evidence.
-For example, IRCOT~\citep{DBLP:conf/acl/TrivediBKS23} and ComoRAG~\citep{DBLP:journals/corr/abs-2508-10419} employ a dynamic memory workspace to iteratively consolidate past knowledge or steps and incorporate new evidence, supporting scalable and iterative reasoning across multiple steps.
+Starting from ReAct \citep{DBLP:conf/iclr/YaoZYDSN023}, many multi-step RAG systems have incorporated reflections to integrate past observations to guide subsequent decisions, which can be regarded as a simple form of memory.
+Prevailing studies~\citep{wang2024deepnote,DBLP:journals/corr/abs-2505-02024,DBLP:journals/corr/abs-2504-19413,DBLP:journals/corr/abs-2502-12110,DBLP:conf/nips/LiHIKG23,DBLP:journals/corr/abs-2505-20245} record agent behavior, such as task decomposing, execution tracking, and result verification, to manage task context effectively.
+Recently, this idea matured in chain-of-thought (CoT) and multi-step RAG, where working memory is represented as iteratively updated records of reasoning steps or retrieved evidence.
+For example, IRCOT~\citep{DBLP:conf/acl/TrivediBKS23} and ComoRAG~\citep{DBLP:journals/corr/abs-2508-10419} employ a dynamic memory workspace to iteratively consolidate retrieved evidence, supporting scalable and iterative reasoning across steps.

-Some studies take a step further to adopt a graph-structured working memory to enhance multi-step RAG~\citep{DBLP:conf/acl/LiuPDYL024,DBLP:journals/corr/abs-2505-20245}.
-ERA-CoT~\citep{DBLP:conf/acl/LiuPDYL024} aids LLMs in understanding context through a series of pre-defined reasoning substeps performing entity-relationship analysis.
-KnowTrace~\citep{DBLP:journals/corr/abs-2505-20245} equips LLMs with a graph-based working memory to trace relevant knowledge through multi-step RAG execution.
-However, the working memories of these graph-enhanced work do not effectively support modeling high-order correlations among multiple entities/relationships as each edge in their graphs can intrinsically describe at most binary relationships.
-By contrast, due to the high-order nature of hypergraph structure, our \textsc{HGMem} naturally enables its working memory to evolve into more expressive forms capable of flexibly modeling high-order $n$-ary ($n>2$) relations.
-This advantage helps to fully unleash the reasoning capability of LLMs for multi-step RAG, especially crucial for resolving global sense-making questions that require complex reasoning and deep understanding over long contexts.
+Taking a step further, some studies introduced graph-structured working memory to enhance multi-step RAG~\citep{DBLP:conf/acl/LiuPDYL024,DBLP:journals/corr/abs-2505-20245}.
+ERA-CoT~\citep{DBLP:conf/acl/LiuPDYL024} performs entity-relationship analysis through pre-defined substeps, while KnowTrace~\citep{DBLP:journals/corr/abs-2505-20245} traces knowledge flow via graph-based memory.
+However, the working memories of these work cannot effectively and directly support modeling high-order correlations, as edges in their graphs are intrinsically limited to describe binary relations.
+In contrast, \textsc{HGMem} leverages the high-order nature of hypergraphs, enabling the working memory to dynamically evolve into expressive structures capable of modeling $n$-ary ($n\!\ge\!2$) relations.
+This advantage unleashes the reasoning capability of LLMs for resolving global sense-making tasks that require complex relational modeling over long contexts.